Dr1v1n9Y0uM4d/schoolstuff/README.md

 # schoolstuff
-where i dump all my python homework.
+where i dump all my python/java homework.